Temigo/nu-wiki/guides/resources.md

 You can access to SDF either from a web-browser or a terminal.
 These methods are complementary to each other in strengthe, and you are encouraged to try both methods at least once.

 * Access via `ssh` (a terminal-based method).
-  * From your laptop/desktop terminal, you can access SDF via [secure shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell).
-There are several gateway machines at SLAC but the most relevant one is probably `sdf-login` and [submit slurm jobs](https://ondemand-dev.slac.stanford.edu/public/doc/#/batch-compute?id=slurm-basics).
+  * From your laptop/desktop terminal, you can access SDF via [secure shell (SSH)](https://en.wikipedia.org/wiki/Secure_Shell) and [submit slurm jobs](https://ondemand-dev.slac.stanford.edu/public/doc/#/batch-compute?id=slurm-basics).
+To log in, you need an Windows account.
+Use [this link](https://oraweb.slac.stanford.edu/apex/slac/f?p=136) to check if you have an Windows account + automatically request if you don't have one.
 ```
 ssh $USER@sdf-login.slac.stanford.edu
 ```